The Ecommerce Content Marketing Strategy that Builds Industry Leaders

 • Case studies/testimonials from other customers

-Thought Leadership Content attracts the whales of your industry to lend your brand more credibility.
-Thought Leadership Content consists of unique processes, industry predictions, and other insights that require years of industry experience to create.
+Thought Leadership Content aims to build trust and respect from your industry peers.
+It revolves around industry predictions, contrarian opinions, and other insights that require years of industry experience to form.

 There’s no clear-cut solution for defining how much of your efforts should go into each content type.